Abhinandan-Ricky/training.python_web/source/presentations/session05.rst

 .. rst-class:: build
 .. container::

-    But we're still missing one ingredient here.
+    But we're still missing one ingredient - the database itself.

     We need to create our database, or there will be nowhere for our data to go.